top of page

 Chapter 47 – Wrapping Up the Risk Management Journey

-Wondering what the blue chapters are?
-They are the ones with online toolkits and downloadable resources available to those who purchase the book.
+The chapters highlighted in blue contain online toolkits and downloadable resources for those who purchase the book.

-This restricted resource hub provides exclusive access to the practical frameworks, worksheets, and diagnostic tools that accompany Risk Management for Video Game Professionals.
-Each chapter includes its own dedicated toolkit, allowing you to apply the book’s methods directly to production challenges across the game lifecycle.
+This restricted resource hub offers exclusive access to practical frameworks, worksheets, and diagnostic tools that accompany Risk Management for Video Game Professionals.
+Each chapter includes its own dedicated toolkit, allowing you to apply the book’s methods directly to production challenges throughout the game lifecycle.

-I've not really had the time to support the Discord community so would actually really appreciate anyone who wants to breathe some life there - I have found it surprisingly difficult to encourage anyone to share actual risks and issues in game development so if you're willing to do so, that would be wonderful.
-Perhaps the book or the resources will spur on some giving back to that community.
-If you really want to express your gratitude, post a single risk or issue that you had to deal with so we can start building up some examples for future editions!
+I haven’t had much time to support the Discord community, so I would greatly appreciate anyone willing to engage there.
+It has been surprisingly challenging to encourage discussions about risks and issues in game development.
+If you are willing to share your experiences, that would be wonderful.
+Perhaps the book or the resources will inspire others to contribute to the community.
+If you want to express your gratitude, please share a single risk or issue you faced so we can start building examples for future editions!

 If you have not yet pre-ordered the book, you can do so here:

-If you've reached this and you're not yet a member of the newsletter, please please subscribe.
-Don't grab the freebie and run!
+If you’ve made it this far and you’re not yet a member of the newsletter, please please subscribe.
+Don’t just grab the freebie and run!

 Liam